 In 2018, the Government of the Republic of Slovenia established the European School Ljubljana.
 It is the only school that implement the European Schools international programme.
 It is open to children whose parents are employees of the Agency for cooperation of energy regulators (ACER), European commission representation in the Republic of Slovenia, and the European Parliament Information Offices, as well as other foreign citizens residing in Slovenia.

-The European School is set up as part of the Ljubljana School Centre and caters for two language sections, Slovenian and English.
+The European School is set up as part of the School Center Ljubljana and caters for two language sections, Slovenian and English.
 The programme takes 12 years to complete: 5-year primary education, 7-year secondary education.
 At the end of education, students take the European Baccalaureate (EB).
 The operations of the European school is governed by the Rules on the implementation of European Schools programmes (sl).
 Currently, there is no secondary cycle; the entry of students is planned for the 2020/2021 school year.

 Master craftsman, foreman and shop manager exam